Jiminy is a fast and portable cross-platform open-source simulator for poly-articulated systems. It was built with two ideas in mind:

-- Designed with machine learning in mind, with seemless wrapping of robots as OpenAI Gym environments using one-liners.
+- Designed with machine learning in mind, with seamless wrapping of robots as OpenAI Gym environments using one-liners.
 Jiminy provides both the physical engine and the robot model (including sensors) required for learning.

 - Easy to install:

-- Provide both classical phenomenological force-level spring-damper contact model and impulse-level LCP based on maximum energy dissipation principle.
+- Provide both classical phenomenological force-level spring-damper contact model and constraint solver based on maximum energy dissipation principle.